Quad-City Times: 20th century

 In 1905, after purchasing its rival newspaper, The Davenport Leader, the name became The Davenport Democrat & Leader, under the city editorship of Ralph W. Cram.

 The newspaper was sold to Lee Enterprises in 1915; thereafter, Cram became editor and publisher until 1940.
 Davenport was dropped from masthead in 1937, and by 1951 the newspaper adopted the name of Morning Democrat.

 The Blue Ribbon News began publication in 1878; by 1886, it was known as the Davenport Daily Times.
 The newspaper, which struggled for many years, was sold in 1899 to A. W. Lee (founder of Lee Enterprises) for $120,000.

-Both newspapers continued to grow in circulation before being combined into one newspaper - Times-Democrat - in 1964.
+Both newspapers continued to grow in circulation before being combined into one newspaper — Times-Democrat — in 1964.
 By 1974, with circulation expanding throughout eastern Iowa and western Illinois, the newspaper was given its current name.

 In December 1989, the Quad-City Times moved into its current building at 500 E. Third St., in Davenport, Iowa.
 The facility, completed for $23.8 million, includes a five-story press room, mail room, warehouse, and editorial offices.
 The facility also houses Trico, the newspaper's commercial printing business.

 The Quad-City Times has been on the leading edge of technology, becoming the first all-electronic newspaper in 1973.
 Electronic pagination began in 1988, with all-digital photography taking root by 1994.

 Brent Bozell scandal

 In 2014, it was revealed that L. Brent Bozell III, whose conservative column the Quad-City Times had been publishing, was not written by Bozell at all but by designated ghostwriters.

 Following the revelation, the Quad-City Times dropped Bozell's column, reporting that, "Bozell may have been comfortable representing others' work as his own.
 We're not.
 The latest disclosure convinces us Bozell has no place on our print or web pages."

 Current Quad-City Times columnists include Roy Booker, Linda Cook, Matt Coss, Jennifer DeWitt, Don Doxsie, Alma Gaul, and Barb Ickes.
 The current editor is Matt Christensen, and Deb Anselm is the publisher.

+In November 2025, The Quad-City Times moved to a six day printing schedule, eliminating its printed Monday edition.